-The Resilient City Development Measures offset forth in Zoning Code Section 20-16.060 allow multi-family residential and the residential portion of a mixeduse project located on CG-zoned properties in a Priority Development Area as by-right uses.
+The Resilient City Development Measures offset forth in Zoning Code Section 20-16.060 allow multi-family residential and the residential portion of a mixeduse project located on CG-zoned properties in a Priority Development Area as a by-right use.
 On non-PDA properties zoned CG throughout the City, a Minor Use Permit would need to be approved to allow a multi-family residential use and/or a residential portion of a mixed-use project.